SmartBotBlack/spacecraftx-bot/README.md

 ## Changelog

+### 15/12/2021

+- Added the possibility to work with several tools.

 ### 4/12/2021

-- Added automatic energy retrieval
+- Added automatic energy retrieval.

 ### 3/12/2021

-- Added automatic tool repair functionality
+- Added automatic tool repair functionality.

 ### 2/12/2021

-- The bot is running with minimal functionality
+- The bot is running with minimal functionality.

 ## Support